Skip to content

 Your probation officer may set other goals and expectations depending on your circumstances.
 If you believe that any of the goals or expectations are unreasonable, you should speak to your defense lawyer.

-Probation Officer Interaction
+Interacting With Your Probation Officer

 You’ll be meeting with your probation officer regularly, so it’s essential to try to have a good relationship with them.
 Remember that they are just doing their job and usually want you to make a positive change.